The Excel Eomonth function returns the last day of the month, that is a specified number of months before or after an initial supplied start date.

 The following spreadsheet shows examples of the Eomonth function.

-Further examples of the Excel Eomonth function can be found on the Microsoft Office website.
+Further examples of the Excel Eomonth function are provided on the Microsoft Office website.

 If you get an error from the Excel Eomonth function this is likely to be one of the following: